ikawrakow/ik_llama.cpp/github-data/discussions/334 - `iq4_ks` performs great on gemma-3-27b-it-qat-q4_0-unquantized.md

 ![image](https://github.com/user-attachments/assets/2e3b2cd5-8ffe-4b6b-95db-694d99c1fbf5)

+> 👤 **bartowski1182** replied on **2025-04-19** at **00:55:33**
+>
+> > unlike previous QAT
+>
+> Which ones have you seen, and what did they do if not additional fine tuning? 🤔
+>
+> But yes I theorized it was possible that they did some fine tuning for the quant awareness with wiki text itself, maybe unlikely but certainly not impossible
+>
+> I think it could be valuable to use a random additional well formatted English corpus for more PPL numbers, that might start giving a more full image

 > 👤 **saood06** replied on **2025-04-19** at **01:32:31**
 >
 > > Which ones have you seen, and what did they do if not additional fine tuning? 🤔